 When can investors bid?

 With FHA-insured HUD homes, investors can bid on the 16th day after the home has been listed.
 On FHA-uninsured homes, investors can bid on the 6th day after the home has been listed.
 Investors need to be careful when bidding on HUD homes because HUD has serious penalties for investors pretending to be owner occupants.
 An investor who is caught pretending to be an owner occupant can face up to 2 years in federal prison and up to a $250,000 fine.
-For more information on my investing strategy which includes fix and flips and long-term rentals check out this article.

 Who does HUD consider an owner-occupant?